michaelfester/docs/docs/reference/data-sources/glide-tables-api-for-beginners.md

 2. **Glide API URL**: [`insert URL from`] (destination)
 3. **Data**: [`insert JSON Object`, `from Add Row API Usage`] (data sent to destination)

-You can then choose to insert the appropriate data for each field within the JSON Object that you’d like to capture from Clickup, using Zapier’s Insert Data field.
+You can then choose to insert the appropriate data for each field within the JSON Object that you'd like to capture from Clickup, using Zapier's Insert Data field.
 These data inserts will dynamically be sent to Glide through this API call.

 ![](</docs/reference/data-sources/glide-tables-api-for-beginners/Frame%2032%20(5).png>)